A Step-by-Step Guide to Outdoor Pop-Up Shops: Ideas and Tips for Retailers

 - Special marketing efforts you’ll put in for the shop specifically, such as paid digital ads or flyers

-- Decor or fixtures (for outdoor pop-up shops, this can include things like fans or space heaters to help improve the temperature)
+- Decor or fixtures (for outdoor pop-up shops, this can include things like fans or space heaters to make your booth more comfortable)

 The perfect location will depend on a number of different factors: your goals, target audience, budget, and what’s actually available.

-If you have a very specific audience in mind, you may need to find a spot in a neighborhood that containers your target demographic.
+If you have a very specific audience in mind, you may need to find a spot in a neighborhood where you can find your target demographic.